ankane/ahoy_email/README.md

 ### Opens

-An invisible pixel is added right before the closing `</body>` tag to HTML emails.
+An invisible pixel is added right before the `</body>` tag in HTML emails.

-If the user has images enabled in his or her email client, the pixel is loaded and the open time is recorded.
+If the recipient has images enabled in his or her email client, the pixel is loaded and the open time recorded.

 Use `track open: false` to skip this.

 ### Clicks

-Links in HTML emails are rewritten to pass through your server.
+A redirect is added to links to track clicks in HTML emails.

 ````
 http://chartkick.com